CERT-Polska/mwdblib/README.md

 $ mwdb version
 ```

-The main interface is MWDB object that provides various methods to interact with MWDB.
+The main interface is the MWDB object that provides various methods to interact with MWDB.

 ```python
 >>> from mwdblib import MWDB